What To Wear In Costa Rica

 - If you're staying in a hotel, then getting your clothes laundered is easy.
 Outside of this, it will be almost impossible.

-- You really need to be sure you take everything you need including sun cream, insect repellent, adapter plugs and converters for electrical appliances as you will find it difficult to buy these items once you are there.
+- You really need to be sure you take everything you need including sun screen (we love the Riemann P20 range - apply just once a day, even if swimming, for a whole 10 hours protection), insect repellent, adapter plugs and converters for electrical appliances as you will find it difficult to buy these items once you are there.

 - To avoid taking separate electrical leads, chargers and adaptors for all your phones and devices, try a solar powered charger - this one gadget will charge most devices anywhere at any time.

 - Costa Rica is hot all year round but especially so during March, April and May.

 - insect/mosquito repellent is really important - you get eaten alive under the rainforest canopy.